mhmdalmo/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/kit_shipping.rst

 Create the kit as a product
 ===========================

-To use a kit as a sellable product, or simply as a component organization tool, the kit should first be created as a product.
+To use a kit as a sellable product, or as a component organization tool, the kit should first be created as a product.

 To create a kit product, go to :menuselection:`Inventory app --> Products --> Products`, and click